melvyniandrag/Linux_Lecture_Notes/Week7/SSH/Readme.md

 You give the public key out - people can send you encrypted messages using the public key.
 The only way to decrypt these messages is with the private key. ssh uses asymmetric encryption.
 You create a key pair, put the public key on the server you want to log into and keep the private key on your laptop or whatever device you use to perform the remote log in.

+There are a number of different asymmeteric encryption algorithms.
+They keys can be different sizes ,and this depends on the algorithm. https://www.ssh.com/ssh/keygen/

 A pictorial explanation.
 https://en.wikipedia.org/wiki/Public-key_cryptography#/media/File:Public_key_encryption.svg